Frequently Asked Question

 DO YOU TAKE MY INSURANCE?

-I am not a licensed provider in New Jersey, so I cannot bill insurance.
-Many of my patients have attempted to submit my bill to their insurance company.
-I applaud this and am happy to help.
+Dr. Phillips is not a licensed provider in New Jersey, so she cannot bill insurance.
+Many of her patients have attempted to submit their bill to their insurance company.
+She applauds this and is happy to help.
 Some employers offer a flexible spending account.
-This can and should be used to pay for my services.
+This can and should be used to pay for her services.
 It is an unfortunate reality that most of us pay large dollars for “health insurance” but have to pay out of pocket for alternative health care.
 It is important for everyone to consider options that are not covered by insurance because this may save thousands of dollars in future health care costs.

 WHAT IS YOUR FEE?